 Colgate's Africana, Latin, Asian, and Native American (ALANA) Cultural Center provides multicultural exploration, social justice education, and campus community building.
-In this learning place, social space, and campus focal point, Colgate students, faculty, and staff of every class year, race, culture, ethnicity, gender, religion, and sexual orientation gather to learn about multicultural heritages, experiences, and accomplishments.
-The center affirms their cultural identities and histories through leadership and social programming, student group advising, and intellectual, educational out-of-class engagement.
-It supports and engages all members of the Colgate community interested in exploring aspects of multiculturalism, advocacy, inclusiveness, and the intersection of race and other social identities.
+In this learning place, social space, and campus focal point, Colgate students, faculty, and staff of every class year, race, ethnicity, gender, religion, and sexual orientation gather to learn about multicultural heritages, struggles, and accomplishments.
+The center affirms their cultural identities and histories through visual arts and reading materials, student group advising, and intellectual, educational, and social programming.
+It supports and engages all members of the Colgate community interested in exploring issues of inclusiveness and the intersection of race and other social identities.

-Five tenets guide their mission: community building; a commitment to social justice; celebrating the unique cultures and histories of students and employees; and employees helping students feel empowered to take ownership of their lives; and peer education and engagement.
+Five tenets guide their mission: community building; a commitment to social justice; celebrating the unique cultures and histories of students, staff, and faculty members; helping students feel empowered to take ownership of their lives; and peer education and engagement.

-The center hosts and cosponsors many annual events, from ALANAPalooza, the ALANA Jamboree, Martin Luther King Jr. celebration, Multicultural Fashion Show, Cooking Around the World, and the Social Justice Summit, to monthly Thrive brown bag lunch discussions, to African American, Hispanic Heritage, Asian Awareness, and Native American History months.
-It also offers education and training programs - experiential activities and workshops that help students to learn about themselves and challenge their own implicit biases in a caring and supportive space.
+The center hosts and cosponsors many annual events, from ALANAPalooza, the Martin Luther King Jr. celebration, Multicultural Fashion Show, Cooking Around the World, and the Social Justice Summit, to monthly Thrive brown bag lunch discussions, to African American, Hispanic Heritage, Asian Awareness, and Native American History months.
+It also offers education and training programs - experiential activities and workshops that help students to learn about themselves and challenge their own implicit biases in a forgiving space.
 Examples include cultural humility, implicit bias training, InterGroup Dialogue, Social Justice 101, and Thriving in a Multicultural Environment.

 The Empower support group brings students together for honest, supportive, validating, and collaborative discussions about how to survive and thrive in college as a person of color.

 ALANA staff members also serve as advisers to more than 20 cultural organizations on campus, providing advocacy and coaching to help student leaders fulfill the missions and visions of their groups and at the same time, to exercise their leadership and social skills.
 Monthly VISION meetings bring the leaders of multicultural student groups together to discuss programming and campus issues.